wellnahuel/blob-project/README.md

 ## Considerations

-- Due to time constraints and a health issue with my daughter, I had only 12 hours to work on this project.
+- Due to time constraints I had only half day to work on this project.
 Consequently, the functionality may not be fully complete.
 - The editing feature is not fully functional because of these time limitations; however, all other aspects of the application should work as expected.
 - I have added documentation in each file to aid in understanding the project.